Outpatient Surgery and Endoscopy

 A pre-operative nurse will contact you prior to your scheduled surgery.
 During the call, we will review your health history, medications, past surgeries, allergies and other information about your current health status.

-• If you are receiving sedation or anesthesia, arrange for transportation before and after (up to 24 hours) surgery.
+- If you are receiving sedation or anesthesia, arrange for transportation before and after (up to 24 hours) surgery.
 Also, arrange for someone to care for you for 24 hours following surgery/procedure.
 Your case will be cancelled if the appropriate after-procedure caregiver and transportation are not in place at the time of your surgery/procedure.
-A taxi will not be accepted.

 Surgical Procedures Requiring Anesthesia/Sedation (Adults/Children)

-• Do not eat or drink anything after midnight the night before your procedure, including foods, liquids, water, gum, candy or tobacco products, unless directed otherwise by your physician or the surgery center.
+- Do not eat anything eight (8) hours prior to your arrival time, including foods, gum, candy or tobacco/vape/any nicotine products, unless directed otherwise by your physician or the surgery center.

 Infants Requiring Anesthesia/Sedation

-• You may provide clear liquids to your child until two (2) hours prior to the scheduled procedure.
-Breast milk may be given until four (4) hours prior and infant formula/non-human (cow’s) milk may be given until six (6) hours prior to the scheduled procedure.
+- You may provide clear liquids to your child until two (2) hours prior to the scheduled procedure.
+Breast milk may be given until four (4) hours prior and infant formula/non-human milk (cow, soy, goat or almond) may be given until six (6) hours prior to the scheduled procedure.

 Endoscopy Procedures Requiring Anesthesia/Sedation